- Christine Angelica

 YOUR ACTION PLAN NOW: Nurture, protect, and build those healthy relationships.

-Stepping away from your problems isn’t the same as avoiding them, it’s about giving yourself a breather.
-If you’re overwhelmed, taking a step back can help you see your options clearer and is just a sensible survival tactic.
+Stepping away from your problems isn’t the same as avoiding them.
+It's a nice way to relieve stress by giving yourself a breather.
+Taking a step back may even help you see your options more clearly.

-YOUR ACTION PLAN NOW: Have 2-3 escapes.
-Going for a long walk is a quick escape.
-Going to Bear Mountain for the weekend either alone with your journal or with some friends can certainly help when you need a longer escape.
+YOUR ACTION PLAN NOW: oing to Bear Mountain for the weekend either alone with your journal or with some friends can certainly help when you need a longer escape.
 And running home to the parents when life is more serious (like now) is just what healthy people do—there is no shame in it.

 Stepping away puts you in a new environment with a whole new perspective on your problems.